apiobuild/docs/content/docs/apps/chopin/order-settings/index.md

 {{< alert icon="💡" text="We recommend using note field to collect customization details (i.e. message to be put on the cake) as opposed a way to communicate about the order with your customers." >}}

-You can also add customized fields, like dietary restriction, special request, etc.
+- Custom Fields: You can also add customized fields, like dietary restriction, special request, etc.

 {{< img src="custom_field.png" >}}